-Providers looking to tender for social care contracts need to be particularly aware of:
+Providers looking to complete social care tenders need to be particularly aware of:

 - The Care Act 2014 and its implications.
 For example, the Care Act clarifies carers’ rights to receive an assessment of their own needs.
 Tenderers need to consider how this legislation impacts on the service they provide.

-- The key challenges faced by the industry.
+- The key challenges faced by the healthcare sector.
 First and foremost, buyers in the public sector are well aware that recruitment and retention are a challenge to providers.
-A winning tender will convince the buyer that those challenges will be overcome.
+A winning tender for a health bid will convince the buyer that those challenges will be overcome.